fxamacker/cbor/README.md

 * __Small__ and self-contained.
 Same programs are 4-9 MB smaller by switching to this library.
 There are no external dependencies and no code gen.   See [comparisons](#comparisons).

-* __Fast__. v1.3 became faster than a well-known library that had 1,000+ stars before this library was created.
+* __Fast__. v1.3 became faster than a well-known library that uses `unsafe` optimizations.
 Faster libraries will always exist, but speed is only one factor.
 This library solely uses safe optimizations.
 See [comparisons](#comparisons).

 * __Safe__ and reliable.
 It prevents crashes on malicious CBOR data by using extensive tests, coverage-guided fuzzing, data validation, and avoiding Go's [`unsafe`](https://golang.org/pkg/unsafe/) package.
 See [comparisons](#comparisons).